KenanGladovic/Math-Solver/my-math-solver/README.md

 # Kenan's IMO Math Calculator

-A powerful, offline mathematical toolkit built with Python and Streamlit.
+Offline mathematical toolkit built with Python and Streamlit.
 This application provides step-by-step solutions for advanced optimization, linear algebra, and calculus problems based on the IMO curriculum.

 ## 🚀 Features